Faction (Planescape): Sign of One

 "Signers" believe that everyone is the center of their own reality, and that reality can be reshaped by the power of imagination.
 Their headquarters is the Hall of Speakers, which houses Sigil's legislature.
 Some of them are solipsists, though most are not so extreme.

 Society of Sensation

-Sensates believe that accumulating experiential knowledge through the senses is the only way to achieve enlightenment.
+"Sensates" believe that accumulating experiential knowledge through the senses is the only way to achieve enlightenment.
 Their headquarters is the Civic Festhall, which features an endless series of entertainments and a library of magically stored experiences.
 They are reminiscent of ancient Epicurianism (if not hedonism more generally), as well as the more modern empiricism.

 Transcendent Order

-The Cipher believe that by tapping into the 'cadence' of the planes and acting through pure instinct they can achieve a higher state of being.
+The "Ciphers" believe that by tapping into the 'cadence' of the planes and acting through pure instinct they can achieve a higher state of being.
 Their headquarters is the Great Gymnasium, where members can train to improve their bodies and minds.
 Their philosophy could be considered similar to Taoism and Zen Buddhism.